The Revival of the Jack-in-the-Green

 The Grand Hama Morris Jack-in-the-Green paraded in the city of Isehara in Japan in May 2017 accompanied by the Grand Hama Morris team who are based in Kanagawa, Japan and were established in 2015.
 I’m having a little bit of trouble translating information about Grand Hama Morris but would love to know more if any members of Grand Hama Morris read this article and could get in touch with me please.
 The Isehara Jack was also spotted in 2018.

-I do not believe that the Grand Hama Jack went out in 2020.
+I do not believe that the Grand Hama Jack went out in 2020 or 2021.

 Hever Castle Jack-in-the-Green (2016?)